chris124567/smpd/README.md

 `smpd -a Loving\ You Erik\ Satie`

-Would play all songs titled "Loving You", along with all songs by "Erik Satie".
+Would add all songs titled "Loving You", along with all songs by "Erik Satie" to the current queue.

 Note: The tab completion works based on files in your library.
 The above examples are hypothetical and assume that you have those artists and songs in your library.